-Calling Baby Doctor Shepherd, you have some hearts to break…on every level!
+Calling Baby Doctor Oliver you have some hearts to break…on every level!

-The little tongue and the constant need to jump…some of my favorite things about this little three year old. 🙂
+The little tongue and the constant need to jump…some of my favorite things about this little boy. 🙂

-EDIT: I’ve had a couple people email me over the last year with their own images of their own cute little doctors!
+EDIT: I’ve had quite a few people email me saying they loved this idea and some even sent over their own images of their cute little doctors!
 Look how cute these takes on the Children’s Doctor Costume are!